karttikeya/minREV/README.md

 👁️ **Note**: The relatively low accuracy is due to difficulty in training vision transformer (reversible or vanilla) from scratch on small datasets like CIFAR-10.
 Also likely is that6 a much higher accuracy can be achieved with the same code, using a better [chosen model design and optimization parameters](https://github.com/tysam-code/hlb-CIFAR10).
 The authors have done no tuning since this repository is meant for understanding code, not pushing performance.

+<h2> Mixed precision training </h2>

+Mixed precision training is also supported and can be enabled by adding `--amp True` flag to above commands.
+Training progresses smoothly and achieves `80%+` validation accuracy on CIFAR-10 similar to training without AMP.

+📝  **Note**: Pytorch vanilla AMP, maintains full precision (fp32) on weights and only uses half-precision (fp16) on intermediate activations.
+Since reversible is already saving up on almost all intermediate activations (see video for examplanation), using AMP (ie half-precision on activations) brings little additional memory savings.
+For example, on a 16G V100 setup, AMP can improve rev maximum CIFAR-10 batch size from `12000` to `14500` ( `~20%`).
+At usual training batch size (`128`) there is small gain in GPU training memory (about 4%).

+<h2> Distributed Data Parallel Training </h2>

+There are no additional overheads for DDP training with reversible that progresses the same as vanilla training.
+All results in [paper](https://arxiv.org/abs/2302.04869) (also see below) are obtained in DDP setups (`>64` GPUs per run).
+However, implementing distributed training is not commensurate with the purpose of this repo, and instead can be found in the pyslowfast [distributed training setup](https://github.com/facebookresearch/SlowFast/blob/99a655bd533d7fddd7f79509e3dfaae811767b5c/slowfast/models/build.py#L69-L83).

 <h2> Running ImageNet, Kinetics-400 and more </h2>

 For more usecases such as reproducing numbers from [original paper](https://openaccess.thecvf.com/content/CVPR2022/papers/Mangalam_Reversible_Vision_Transformers_CVPR_2022_paper.pdf), see the [full code in PySlowFast](https://github.com/facebookresearch/SlowFast) that supports